Ibrahim-Ola/Comprehensive-Exam/README.md

 ## Machine Learning in Python Tutorial

+This tutorial was developed for the [SnowEx Hackweek](https://snowex-hackweek.github.io/website/intro.html) that held between July 12 - 16.

 The goal of this tutorial is to;

 1. Understand the goals and main concepts of a Machine Learning Algorithm